Table of Contents

 1) Emotional Intelligence

-Emotional intelligence is the ability to understand your own emotions and those of others.
-Leaders who use this skill can connect better with their teams and build stronger relationships.
+Emotional intelligence is the vital ability to understand your own emotions and those of others.
+It’s crucial in Adaptive Leadership because leaders who use this skill can connect better with their teams and build stronger relationships.

 1) Helps you to show empathy and care for your team members